adruimon/adruimon/README.md

 - 👋 Hi, I’m @adruimon
 - 👀 I’m interested in energy storage systems
 - 🌱 I’m currently learning skateboarding
-- 💞️ I’m looking to collaborate on Farmiga the world
+- 💞️ I’m looking to collaborate on foreting the world
-- 📫 How to reach me atrevo the square Oficina Bolulla
+- 📫 How to reach me atrevo the square Bolulla

 <!---
 adruimon/adruimon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.